can0onij/can0onij.github.io/README.md

 19. Then you will receive a message from the printer; there, click on the Ok option.
 20. Now select the printer which you want to connect.
 21. Then go for a test print from your printer using the tablet and mobile phone.
-22. That's it, and you are done with the connectivity process of mobile phone and tablet with the Ij start canon setup printer.
+22. That's it, and you are done with the connectivity process of mobile phone and tablet with the [ij start canon](https://can0onij.github.io/) printer.